FD234/hello-world/README.md

-# hello-world

-Sumit Chhabra is President and CEO of FoodAllergy.App

-FoodAllergy.app helps indidiuals and families across the world manage Food Allergies or Celiac.
-It helps them get custom digital food allergy or gluten-free travel cards in 133 languages, and help finding allergy-friendly snack, candy, food brands that match their dietary needs.

-Travelling with food allergeris, intolerance or dietery lifestyle and need a card, use FoodAllergy.App
+I am the founder and CEO of Flappd Tech Inc., a company dedicated to creating innovative solutions for individuals with food allergies and Celiac disease.
+Our key offerings include the [Food Allergy App](https://foodallergy.app), the Allergy Blog, and Flappd.

+The Food Allergy App provides customizable food allergy cards, celiac cards, and similar tools to help users communicate their allergy needs effectively.
+Users can create custom food allergy travel cards in 133 languages or request professional translations.

+The Allergy Blog offers up-to-date insights, tips, and guides on managing food allergies and intolerances.
+It covers topics like gluten-free snacks, allergy-friendly recipes, and critical updates on allergen recalls, helping users stay informed and safe.

+Flappd connects consumers and brands, enabling transparent information sharing and community support for allergy-friendly products.
+The platform offers tools for both consumers and brands to ensure safe and informed choices, promoting transparency and trust in the food industry.

+Join me on this journey to create a safer world for those with food allergies and Celiac disease.